mickaelandrieu/blackfire-workshop/README.md

 by your [Blackfire credentials](https://blackfire.io/my/settings/credentials) (you need to log in).

-* Clone this repository, in `web` folder.
-Execute "make up" in the terminal.
+* Clone this repository.
+In the `web` folder, executes "make up" command using the terminal.
 * Access "http://wp.docker.localhost:8000"
 * The End.